Autism and a High School Senior

 What is it about the eye contract?

-He has autism and still struggles with eye contact.
+My child has autism and he struggles with eye contact.

 The photographer had to continually remind him to look at the camera.
-Additionally, he had to be reminded to sit up straight.
+In addition, he had to be reminded to sit up straight.

 What was my overall impression?